boker/Angular-Survey/step 1-Bootstrapping-Angular/README.md

   Below are the directives used in the code snippet above, along with a description of what they do.

   1. ng-controller="surveyListcontroller" :
-  This is a directive is used to wire up a code behind function to the section of html section where this controller is associated.
+  This directive is used to wire up a code behind function to the section of html associated with this controller.
   The controller function, "surveyListcontroller" in this case, is responsible for exposing the model and callbacks to the html via a $scope object passed to it by the angular framework.
   All the functions and data defined on the $scope object inside the controller is available to the section of html covered by the controller.
 Controllers can be nested... we'll cover this later.
   In our controller, we have defined a property called "surveys" and a function called "delete".
 Let's see, how these are used below.